caspergrl/GT-UX-UI-Dec2022-June2023/19-week/01-lesson.md

 > :key: **Key Tech Note:** This type of import uses a Content Delivery Network (CDN).
 Another option is to download the library and import it like any other JavaScript.
 Using a CDN comes with several benefits, including lower latency and simpler updates.
 However, using a CDN also means relying on the jQuery servers&mdash;if they go down, your site stops working.

+## SLIDE 37
 Most tasks in jQuery follow three steps:

 1. First, the `$` function is used to find an HTML element.
 This function is the "query" is jQuery&mdash;it scans the DOM for an element that matches that CSS selector.

+## SLIDE 38
-1. Next, an the `on` function is used to specify when the rest of the code should execute.
+2. Next, an the `on` function is used to specify when the rest of the code should execute.
 This is called an **event listener**, because it listens for an event.

 	The `on` function takes two arguments.
 The first is the name of an event, and the second is a JavaScript function that will run when the event occurs.